Breaking Free from Instant Update Culture: Reclaiming Our Energy and Authenticity

 The Pressure to Share

-We've all been there - scrolling through our feeds, comparing our lives to others, and feeling the urge to share our own updates.
-But why do we feel this pressure?
+Have you been there - scrolling through the feeds, comparing your lives to others, and feeling the urge to share, judge, etc..study your behaviour and get to know what drives you.
+Why do we feel this pressure to fit in, to keep up, to stay relevant in a social media bubble?
 Is it fear of missing out (FOMO), the desire for validation, or something deeper?
+Societal superficial praise?
+Charging off of others?
+All of the above…

-Social media platforms perpetuate this culture, encouraging us to share every moment, thought, and feeling.
-But in doing so, we've created a highlight reel that showcases only the best parts of our lives.
-We've forgotten that it's okay to not be okay, and that imperfections are a natural part of the human experience.
+Social media platforms perpetuate this culture, encouraging us to share every moment, event, idea thought, and feeling.
+But in doing so, we've created an entity that pulls at a lot of our energy and keeping up the performance can be daunting and detrimental.
+We've forgotten that we need time for real time, energy, processing, resting, restoring, transcending not just active states of giving and receiving—-it's okay to not be okay, it’s more than okay to want to be alone or private, and it is all a natural part of the human experience.
 And even that said, those willing too share the less then parts and be vulnerable can still be doing it in imbalanced ways.

 The Mental Health Impact